 Attending a high stress, high consequence assessment with an unknown therapist who has undetermined expertise in autism will also be incredibly challenging for autistic people and their families.

 Through consultation with Alliance partners and members of the autistic community we have identified the following substantial concerns:

-- Stigma, shame and pride can result in autistic people masking and overstate their capacity to function, risking inaccurate assessment outcomes. - Autistic people and their families have expressed despair about the indignity of having to explain their personal challenges and deficits to a stranger repeatedly.
+• Stigma, shame and pride can result in autistic people masking and overstating their capacity to function, risking inaccurate assessment outcomes.